mitogen-hq/mitogen/docs/howitworks.rst

     for timeout, or a write from :py:meth:`Latch.put` or :py:meth:`Latch.close`.

+    If :py:func:`select.select` throws an exception, the exception must be caught and re-raised only after some of the wake steps below have completed.

 **5. Wake, Non-empty**
     On wake `lock` is re-acquired, the socket is removed from `sleeping` after noting its index, and :py:class:`TimeoutError` is thrown if `waking`